 Every company at this point is tempted to reinvent the wheel and develop their custom data collection processes.
 For instance, requesting information by emails, excels, web surveys or any other specific software.
 But imagine a supplier with hundreds of customers answering requests in different forms and timings.

 Tip: join a standard solution that other companies are already using.
 For example, the CDP supply chain initiative collects information used to assess risks in the supply chain.
 Furthermore, companies utilize this information to update their supply chain’s carbon footprint model and send the proper incentives for suppliers to report and improve their environmental performance.

 For broader social, environment and governance data collection from suppliers, there are tools in the market that standard or custom surveys.

 Still, some areas to improve exist like how to ensure quality data received through these platforms and how to reduce the learning curve to start disclosing.

 - Highlight which suppliers to be targeted,

-- Set public targets (best if they are SBTi targets),
+- Set public targets (best SBTi targets and include net-zero targets),

 - Build internal capabilities and,